"I appreciate your events so much–they are thoughtful, sane, and restore the soul!"

 Welcome to the Swedenborg Library in Chicago

-Above: Common Ground lecturer Jerry Leitner addresses a group during a Swedenborg Library program.
+Above: Lecturer Jerry Leitner addresses a group during a Swedenborg Library program.

 Here you'll find information on upcoming events and programs on a wide range of topics, from spiritual practices, the world's religions, spirituality in America among others.